geanders/test_directory/tidy_text.md

 by anyone, and many are collected through a few key repositories like CRAN and Bioconductor.

-All the tidyverse tools are included in these R packages, so once you download R, you'll need to download these packages as well to use the tidyverse tools.
-[The 'tidyverse' package?]
+All the tidyverse tools are included in R extension packages, rather than base R, so once you download R, you'll need to download these packages as well to use the tidyverse tools.

-> "There are many other excellent packages that are not part of the tidyverse, because they are designed with a different set of underlying principles.
-This doesn’t make them better or worse, just different.
-In other words, the complement to the tidyverse is not the messyverse, but many other universes of interrelated packages."
-[Tidy tools manifesto]

 The core tidyverse functions include functions to read in data (the `readr` package for reading in plain text, delimited files, `readxl` [?] to read in data from Excel spreadsheets), clean or summarize the data (the `dplyr` package, which includes functions to merge different datasets [?], make new columns as functions of old ones, and summarize columns in the data, either as a whole or by group), and reformat the data if needed to get it in a tidy format (the `tidyr` package).
 The tidyverse also includes more precise tools, including tools to parse dates and times (`lubridate`) and tools to work with character strings, including using regular expressions as a powerful way to find and use certain patterns in strings (`stringr`).
-Finally, the tidyverse includes powerful functions for visualizing data, based around the `ggplot2` package, which implements a "grammar of graphics" within R.
+Finally, the tidyverse includes powerful functions for visualizing data, based around the `ggplot2` package, which implements a "grammar of graphics" within R. You can install and load any of these tidyverse packages one-by-one using the `install.packages` and `library` functions with the package name from within R. If you are planning on using many of the tidyverse packages, you can also install and load many of the tidyverse functions by installing a package called "tidyverse", which serves as an umbrella for many of the tidyverse packages.

 In addition to the original tools in the tidyverse, many people have developed *tidyverse* extensions---R packages that build off the tools and principles in the tidyverse.
 These often bring the tidyverse conventions into tools for specific areas of science.
 For example, the `tidytext` package provides tools to analyze large datasets of text, including books or collections of tweets, using the tidy data format and tidyverse-style tools.
 Similar tidyverse extensions exist for working with network data ([package?]) or geospatial data (`sf`).
 Extensions also exist for the visualization branch of the tidyverse specifically.
 These include *ggplot extensions* that allow users to create things like calendar plots and ... [mouse plots?]
 These extensions all allow users to work with data that's in a "tidy data" format, and they all provide similar user interfaces, making it easier to learn a large set of tools to do a range of data analysis and visualization, compared to if the set of tools lacked this coherence.